 The vibrant indigo veils of the Tuareg men.
 The almost mystical sound of Gnawa music.
 The aromatic sweetness of a slow-cooked tagine.
 The acrid smell of the Chouara tannery in Fez.

 My ambition is to explore much more of this vast continent but I have struggled to identify the best places in Africa for a solo traveller.
-To help me put to together a list of the best places to visit in Africa, I have reached out to fellow travel bloggers, drawing on their expert first-hand experience in visiting this part of the world.
+To help me put together a list of the best African countries for solo travel, I have reached out to expert travel bloggers, drawing on their expert first-hand experience in visiting this part of the world.

 Best places to travel alone in Africa